Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Method

 \subsection{Structural Foundations: Semantic Space Editing}

-The primary impediment to structural preservation in prior AR approaches lies in the inherent entanglement within acoustic codecs~\cite{peng2024voicecraft}.
-Modifying tokens in this entangled acoustic space inevitably perturbs the style trajectory, causing boundary artifacts.
-To address this, we adopt a decoupled architecture comprising an LLM for semantic generation and a Flow Matching decoder for acoustic reconstruction~\cite{du2025cosyvoice}.
+Prior AR speech editing approaches operate in acoustic-token space, where linguistic content and timbre are inherently entangled~\cite{peng2024voicecraft}.
+To address this issue, we adopt a decoupled architecture consisting of an LLM for semantic generation and a Flow Matching decoder for acoustic reconstruction~\cite{du2025cosyvoice}.

-We formulate the text-based speech editing task as a conditional token infilling problem within the semantic space.
+We formulate text-based speech editing as a conditional token infilling problem in semantic space.
 To facilitate this, we employ a Prefix-Suffix-Middle (PSM) formatting strategy.
-Given the raw audio $X$, we first utilize a semantic tokenizer to encode it into a discrete token sequence $S$.
-We then partition S into three segments—$\mathbf{S}_{\text{pre}}$, $\mathbf{S}_{\text{mid}}$, and $\mathbf{S}_{\text{suf}}$.
-As illustrated in Figure \ref{fig:architecture} (left), to construct the input sequence $\mathbf{Q}$, we concatenate the encoded target text with the semantic tokens $\mathbf{S}_{\text{pre}}$ and $\mathbf{S}_{\text{suf}}$, separating each modality and region with special tokens:
+Given an input waveform $X$, a semantic tokenizer $\mathcal{T}(\cdot)$ encodes it into a discrete token sequence $ S = \mathcal{T}(X). $ The sequence is partitioned into three segments, $\mathbf{S}_{\text{pre}}$, $\mathbf{S}_{\text{mid}}$, and $\mathbf{S}_{\text{suf}}$, representing the left context, editable region, and right context, respectively.
+The model input $\mathbf{Q}$ is then constructed by: